India clamps down on free speech to fight farmer protests

 Prosecutions on sedition charges are rare but their use to silence journalists, critics and dissenters in India isn’t new and previous governments had resorted to it.
 But official data shows that Modi’s government has used the law more than any other — up by nearly 30%.
 It has also repeatedly rejected demands to repeal it.

-Calls and messages seeking comment from four BJP spokespersons went unanswered, Calls to the party’s media office also were unsuccessful.
+Calls and messages seeking comment from four BJP spokespersons went unanswered.
+Calls to the party’s media office also were unsuccessful.

 Media watchdogs and rights groups, including Human Rights Watch, condemned the government’s actions as censorship.
 The Editors Guild of India said the cases against journalists were “an attempt to intimidate, harass, browbeat, and stifle the media.”